-The law in our time: Post-national constitutionalism and the future of European democracy
+The law in our time: Post-national constitutionalism and the future of the European project

-Committee: Seyla Benhabib (chair), Bruce Ackerman, Helene Landemore, and Paul Kahn (Yale Law School)
+Committee: Professors Seyla Benhabib (chair), Bruce Ackerman, Helene Landemore, and Paul Kahn (Yale Law School)

 ‘Cosmopolitan law and time: Toward a theory of constitutionalism and solidarity in transition’ (2015) 4(2) Global Constitutionalism 157.